AgnostiqHQ/covalent/CONTRIBUTING.md

 covalent start -d
 ```

-Finally, run the tests to verify your installation:
+Finally, run the tests to verify your installation (Check the [writing tests](#writing-tests) section for more details on installing test specific packages):
 ```shell
 pytest -v
 ```